New holiday hotspots move to green travel list with flights due to leave from Scotland today

-The new easing of restrictions on these countries came into force on Wednesday morning, when the first flights from Scotland are due to take off from Edinburgh Airport.
+The new easing of restrictions came into force on Wednesday morning, when the first flights from Scotland are due to take off from Edinburgh Airport.

 Passengers travelling to Malta Madeira and the Balearic Islands can now visit these countries without having to quarantine, and are only required to take a Covid test on the second day of their return to the UK.